-Fibre is essential for our health, but many people don’t realise there are different types that serve unique functions in the body.
-To make the best choices for your digestive health, it’s important to understand the differences between soluble and insoluble fibre.
-We’ll break down these types and explore why Karaya Gum, a unique form of soluble fibre, could be a superior option for maintaining gut health.
+Fibre is essential for our health, but many people don't realise there are different types that serve unique functions in the body.
+Whether you're trying to improve digestion, manage bowel health, or simply support more comfortable digestion, choosing the right fibre supplement can make a meaningful difference.
+To make informed decisions for your digestive health, it's important to understand the differences between soluble and insoluble fibre.

 The Basics of Fibre and Why We Need It